alshoja/lens-shopping-cart/README.md

 # LenzKart
-A shopping cart which can to be used universaly for all types of Ekart systems
+A shopping cart which can to be used universaly for all types of Ecart systems
 ## Getting Started
 Project has been developed using Laravel and Bootsrap, You can sed the database and use
 ### Prerequisites